xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA.FILL**(**formula\_text**, reference)

-Formula\_text    is the text with which you want to fill the range.
+Formula\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text with which you want to fill the range.
 For more information on formula\_text, see FORMULA.

-Reference    specifies where formula\_text is entered.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies where formula\_text is
+entered.
 It can be a reference to a range in the active worksheet or an external reference to a named workbook.
 If omitted, formula\_text is entered in the current selection.

 **Related Functions**

-DATA.SERIES   Fills a range of cells with a series of numbers or dates
+DATA.SERIES&nbsp;&nbsp;&nbsp;Fills a range of cells with a series of numbers or dates

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

-FORMULA.ARRAY   Enters an array
+FORMULA.ARRAY&nbsp;&nbsp;&nbsp;Enters an array

 Return to [top](#E)